 Pull all (remaining) cords snugly and tie a knot.
 Trim the ends and add a dab of glue for extra security.
 This forms the “button” or “hook” part of your clasp.

 To make the “loop” part of your clasp:

 - Measure bracelet on wrist (or anklet on ankle) to find your desired length.

 - On the opposite side of the bracelet (the 10 inch length of cording), tie a knot where you want the bottom of your loop.
 (Since my wrists are small, I was able to start my loop right next to the macramé section, and did not need to create this first knot).

-- Determine how long the loop needs to be for your “hook” to go through it and hold (about 3/4 of an inch works for crow beads and cupped disks).
+- Determine how long the loop needs to be for your “hook” to go through it and hold (about 3/4 of an inch worked for my design).
 At that spot, tie another knot to complete the loop.

 - Trim excess cord and apply a drop of glue to secure the knots.

 You can alternately use a metal jewelry clasp by tying it to the finished ends of your knotted strand.

 Once you’ve got the hang of the square knot, these bracelets are a snap to make, and it won’t be long till you’re coming up with an array of variations!

 Macramé bracelets make great inexpensive price points for craft fairs and festivals, as well as great gifts for old friends and new.
 With so many vibrant colors of hemp cord now available, the possibilities are endless for design variation.